 At the global level, the Rio Conference of 1992 was a decisive milestone that also influenced tourism.
 In the 1990s, the concept of ecotourism was at the forefront, that is, the question of how tourism can contribute to preserving biodiversity.
 At the turn of the millennium, social issues such as local participation rights, fair trade relations and poverty reduction were added.

 Nevertheless, in 2002, when we launched the Master’s programme “Sustainable Tourism Management” in Eberswalde, we were still laughed at by many tourism professionals in Germany as eco-nerds.
 This has changed fundamentally in the subsequent years.

 The tourism industry has now understood that an intact environment is an important capital and that without social legitimacy it will lose its future viability.

 This, unfortunately, doesn’t mean that things have changed fundamentally.
 While sustainability is on everyone’s lips – and I also see that tourism benefits many rural regions and developing countries – it is mostly declarations of intent and minor changes that do not really require anyone to change their travel behaviour.
 What’s certain though is that awareness of sustainability has grown.

 Has the number of students changed?
 Do you notice a rise or even a boom?

-We enroll about 35 Master students each year.
-Our number of applicants has risen steadily until very recently, when consolidation has begun.
-This is due to a number of reasons that have nothing to do with sustainability, such as the negative population growth in Germany and the improved situation on the labour market, which means that even with a bachelor’s degree you can get a job today.
+We enrol about 35 Master students each year.
+Our number of applicants has risen steadily until very recently when consolidation has begun.
+This is due to several reasons that have nothing to do with sustainability, such as the negative population growth in Germany and the improved situation on the labour market, which means that even with a bachelor’s degree you can get a job today.